-The cattle sheds in 5.8 percent cases are in encroached land where as 60.1 percent are under squatters and remaining 34.1 percent are own by the land owners.
+The cattle sheds in 5.8 percent cases are in encroached land where as 60.1 percent are under squatters and remaining 34.1 percent are of other categories.
 Detail distribution of cattle sheds by project location are presented in the table.